top of page

 Gallywix is the newest Horde Villain

-Unfortunately, I’ve once again succumbed to my favorite vice: World of Warcraft.
-This time, I was immediately drawn in by the vibrant, chaotic world of the Undermine—especially given my deep love for the Goblins.
-The dungeon is an absolute blast, and the raid looks stunning.
+Unfortunately, I’ve once again succumbed to my favorite vice, World of Warcraft.
+This time, I was immediately drawn in by the chaotic world of the Undermine (especially given my deep love for the Goblins).
+The dungeon is an absolute blast and the raid looks stunning.

 Fantasy cityscape with vibrant buildings, string lights, and large pipes.
 Characters wander bustling dirt paths under a glowing blue sky.